awsdocs/aws-cli-user-guide/doc_source/install-bundle.md

 $ ./awscli-bundle/install -h
 ```

-## Install the AWS CLI version 1 without `sudo` \(Linux or macOS\)<a name="install-bundle-user"></a>
+## Install the AWS CLI version 1 without Sudo \(Linux or macOS\)<a name="install-bundle-user"></a>

 If you don't have `sudo` permissions or want to install the AWS CLI only for the current user, you can use a modified version of the previous commands\.
 The first two commands are the same\.
-The last command uses the \-b parameter to specify the folder where the installer places the `aws` symlink file\.
+The last command uses the `-b` parameter to specify the folder where the installer places the `aws` symlink file\.
 You must have write permissions to the specified folder\.

 ```
 $ curl "https://s3.amazonaws.com/aws-cli/awscli-bundle.zip" -o "awscli-bundle.zip"